-The playground equipment working committee is made up of the various parties of users - the public sector, consumer protection and industry.
-Berliner Seilfabrik has been a member of the ASTM working group for many years and, thanks to its expertise in the field of rope play equipment, contributed to the drafting of the standard "8.2.5 3-Dimensional Climbing Net Structure".
-In concrete terms, this means: climbing equipment that consists of ropes in a geometric, three-dimensional arrangement and is therefore flexible.
+Technical committees with in the DIN Institutes für Normung e.V. are responsible for drawing up the standards.
+The playground equipment working committee is made up of the various parties of users, the public sector, consumer protection and industry.
+Berliner Seilfabrik has been a member of the standard committee for many years and, thanks to its expertise in the field of rope play equipment, contributed to the drafting of the standard "Additional special safety requirements and test procedures for three-dimensional nets" (DIN EN 1176-11).
+In concrete terms, this means, climbing equipment that consists of ropes in a geometric, three-dimensional arrangement and is therefore flexible.
 Such three-dimensional rope nets can be found, for example, in classic three-dimensional net play equipment with an external frame or central mast, in rope play houses or in custom-made projects by Berliner.

-Since a child is always obliged to search for at least three safety points in order to move forward when climbing a three-dimensional net, it can be assumed that the safety level is higher than, for example, when standing freely on a surface.
-"Our highest rope play equipment is a little over 42 feet high.
+Since a child is always obliged to search for at least three safety points in order to move forward when climbing a three-dimensional net. it can be assumed that the safety level is higher than, for example, when standing freely on a surface.
+"Our highest rope play equipment is a little over 13 metres high.
 Of course, it looks dangerous when you look through the meshes from above," says Karl Köhler, managing owner of Berliner Seilfabrik.
 "However, this is exactly what makes the risk visible to the user and makes him act with greater caution."
-This is therefore paradoxical: Dangerous-looking play equipment influences the user's behavior in such a way that the risk of serious injury is reduced by adopting a more cautious approach.
+This is therefore paradoxical: Dangerous-looking play equipment influences the user's behaviour in such a way that the risk of serious injury is reduced by adopting a more cautious approach.